elwin212/crm-python/README.md

 - Django (3.0 or higher)
 - MySQL database server

+  You can choose any database you want since Django abstracts away the database layer.
+You won't directly manipulate the database itself.

 ## Usage

 - Log in to the CRM application using your registered account.